By Sabine Berlin

 - Advise: Many literary agencies will have a person who specializes in literary contracts.
 Even most contracts lawyers are not well enough versed in literary contracts to ensure you’re getting the best deal possible—which can sometimes be the difference between profit in the thousands vs. millions—nor can they determine whether you’ll preserve future rights to your own work as technology redefines the industry.

 - Sell: A literary agency with experience and the right networks can profitably sell or protect your subsidiary rights: film, audio, foreign, book club, electronic, and every other right you can think of (and being able to skillfully negotiate these can create the difference between your becoming a full-time writer or slaving away at your 9 to 5 for years to come).
+If you get more than one contract offer, a skilled agent can even take your book to auction so publishers improve their offers in competition for your book.

 Long story short, good agents* are worth their 15 percent.